jerpint/buster/README.md

 # Generating your own embeddings

-Once your local version of Buster is up and running, the next step is for you to be able to import your own data.
+Once your local version of Buster is properly installed, the next step is for you to be able to import your own data.
 We will be using the `stackoverflow.csv` file in the `buster/examples/` folder for this.
 This is the same data that was used to generate the demo app's embeddings.

 You will first ingest the documents to be ready for buster.
 In this example, we use Deeplake's vector store, but you can always write your own custom `DocumentManager`: